 Wellness Professional Mentorship (2011 - present)

 Why Become Centered?

 'From head to heels, you must find your center' - BKS Iyengar

 When our mind is centered, we know how we feel, what we are thinking, and feel in control of these thoughts and emotions in a balanced and peaceful manner.
-Coaching and Yoga practices help to center the mind.
+Coaching and Yoga practices help to center our mind.